joao-neves95/merger-js/README.md

 ﻿# merger-js

- Yet another light weight and simple build tool for JavaScript files, with auto build capabilities and smart CLI tooling.
+ Yet another light weight and simple cross-platform build tool for JavaScript files, with auto build capabilities, smart CLI tooling and native OS notifications.

  Because merger uses uglify-es for minification, you don't need to use any kind of transpilers in conjunction with this tool.
 You can use ES6+.